-ART 3702 - Photography II
+ART 3702 - Darkroom Photography

-This course covers the use of analogue 35mm film cameras, traditional darkroom methods of image making and analogue/digital hybrid processes.
+Prerequisites: ART 3701 with a minimum grade of C OR ART 3100 with a minimum grade of C This course covers the use of analogue 35mm film cameras, traditional darkroom methods of image-making and analogue/digital hybrid processes.
 Conventional genres of image making such as still life, portraiture, and landscape are used as a means to explore contemporary issues.
-The course stresses continued development of personal visual vocabulary and under-standing of historical and cultural implications.
+The course stresses continued development of a personal visual vocabulary and understanding of historical and cultural implications.

-ART 3703 - Photography III
+ART 3703 - Digital Imaging